marksward/gravtoday/pages/01.blog/so-what-is-mindfulness/blog.md

 My base description of Mindfulness is simply 'an awareness'.
 That is an awareness of how your interpreting things and where your reactions and repsonses are coming from.
 Its a phenominal skill that allows you to create a pause between hearing or seeing something and reacting habitually.
 Call it the skill to deal with the world with considered actions not reactions.

-John Kabat-Zinn has a great consise definition that
+John Kabat-Zinn has a great consise definition that:
 > “Mindfulness means paying attention in a particular way: on purpose, in the present moment, and nonjudgmentally.”

-Sharon Salzberg ask a little more of us by describing
+Sharon Salzberg ask a little more of us by describing it as follows:
 >“Mindfulness isn’t just about knowing that you’re hearing something, seeing something, or even observing that you’re having a particular feeling.
 It’s about doing so in a certain way – with balance and equanimity, and without judgment.
 Mindfulness is the practice of paying attention in a way that creates space for insight.”

->
+Mindfulness gives us the opportunity to create a true(r) perception of what is happening around us by allowing us to know where our reactions are coming from.
+Helping us understand why we are thinking 'that cat is cute', 'the boss hates me' and so on.